NunoSempere/clarivoyance/list/index.md

 - ★ What's the expected increase in the answer to the previous question, per $1 million spent lobbying labs to publish such proposals?

-- ★★★ (UF) How many AI labs will have allowed the Alignment Research Centre evaluation project to examine one of their models pre-commerical release by Jan 2026?
+- ★★★ (UF) How many AI labs will have allowed the Alignment Research Centre evaluation project to examine one of their models pre-commercial release by Jan 2026?
   - On ARC, see [here](https://www.lesswrong.com/posts/svhQMdsefdYFDq5YM/evaluations-project-arc-is-hiring-a-researcher-and-a-webdev-1)

 - ★★★ (FT) How many AI labs will publicly be known to have allowed the Alignment Research Centre evaluation project to examine one of their models pre-commercial release by Jan 2026?